 What Tall Fescue Looks Like, How It Differs From Crabgrass

-How to Get Rid of Tall Fescue Grass, or "Rescue From the Fescue"
+How to Get Rid of Tall Fescue Grass

 Now that you know what tall fescue looks like and have decided you wish to get rid of it, the question becomes, What is the best way to remove it?
-I will offer two possible control methods, one for those who do not mind using chemicals, the other for those who want to stay organic.
+There are at least two possible control methods, one for those who do not mind using chemicals, the other for those who want to stay organic.

 Chemical control involves using a glyphosate product such as Roundup.
 But remember, Roundup is a non-selective herbicide.
-This means that it will not discriminate between the grass you wish to keep (for example, Kentucky bluegrass) and the grass you wish to remove.
+This means that it will not discriminate between the grass you wish to keep, such as perennial ryegrass (Lolium perenne), and the grass you wish to remove.

 Alternatively, you can practice organic tall fescue control, removing it by digging it out.
-But be prepared for a workout, because the roots of tall fescue grow thick and deep -- they do not come out easily.
-And if you leave little pieces of root behind, the plant can make a reappearance.
+But be prepared for a workout, because the roots of tall fescue grow thick and deep and do not come out easily.
+And if you leave little pieces of root behind, the plant can reappear.

 The process of establishing such a lawn begins at the very start.
-Do not rush into starting a lawn, or you might pay dearly for your haste in the future.
+Do not rush into starting a new lawn, or you might pay dearly for your haste in the future.
 Take the time to prepare the soil properly.
-Consult my separate article to learn how to start a lawn.

 The process continues through the way you maintain your lawn subsequently.
-Many homeowners realize the importance of watering and fertilizing, but they treat lawn mowing as a purely perfunctory chore.
-They just go through the motions, giving little thought to the whys, whens and wherefores.
-The fact is, however, that how you cut your grass plays a major role in its long-term health.
-Read these tips on mowing lawns to bring yourself up to speed on this specific topic; if you feel you already have sufficient knowledge about mowing, consult instead my more expansive article on how to achieve a greener lawn.
+Many homeowners realize the importance of watering and fertilizing, but they give little thought to detail in lawn mowing.
+The fact is, however, that how you cut your grass plays a major role in its long-term health. .

 Tall Fescue as a Low-Care Grass That Withstands Foot Traffic